nekumartins/alx-low_level_programming/0x15-file_io/README.md

-This readme is for file input and output stream
+This readme is for file input and out stream